-The purpose of this policy is to demonstrate the commitment of [name of group] to safeguarding adults and to ensure that everyone involved in [name of group] is aware of:
+The purpose of this policy is to demonstrate the commitment of [Name of business] to safeguarding adults and to ensure that everyone involved in [Name of business] is aware of:

 - The legislation, policy and procedures for safeguarding adults. - Their role and responsibility for safeguarding adults. - What to do or who to speak to if they have a concern relating to the welfare or wellbeing of an adult within the organisation.